You can customize many of MuseScore's default behaviors via the menu: Edit→Preferences... (Mac: MuseScore→Preferences...).

 These settings determine how files from other sources are imported:

-- Using either the built in MuseScore style or a style you choose (see Load/Save Style)
+- Style Used for Import: Use either the built in MuseScore style or a style you choose (see Load/Save Style)

 These settings determine how various files are exported from MuseScore: